My Own Bookclub

 We go on like that until everyone has a book, with the caveat that once a book has been stolen 3 times, it can’t be stolen again, except that…

-Step 8: Once everyone has an opened book, #1 can put her book in the center and steal any book she wants, even the thrice stolen ones.
+Step 8: Once everyone has an opened book, #1 can put her book in the center and steal any book she wants, even the thrice stolen ones, with again the 3 steal limit.
 At which point the stealing goes on until someone wants the book in the center.

 It’s really great fun, and we end up knowing a lot about new books we might read, even if we didn’t get to take them home.